aws-samples/amazon-efs-workshop/scenarios/docker/README.md

 Getting Started
 ---------------

+Amazon Elastic File System (Amazon EFS) provides simple, scalable file storage for use with Amazon EC2 instances.
+With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files.
+Your applications can have the storage they need, when they need it.
+You can use Amazon EFS file systems with Amazon ECS to export file system data across your fleet of Docker container instances.
+That way, your tasks have access to the same persistent storage, no matter the instance on which they land.

-Docker containers are intended to be stateless.
+Docker containers tend to be stateless.
 Data written to a container's filesystem will be lost once a container terminates.
-Therefore, important data must be persisted outside a container, such as a volume on the host running the container, a database, Amazon S3, etc. In this lab, we will look at how Amazon EFS can be used for persistent container storage.
-EFS is a highly-available, high performance file system for content management systems that store and serve information for a range of applications like web sites, home directories, online publications, and archives.
-It’s a great option for external container storage.
+Therefore, important data must be persisted outside a container, such as a volume on the container host, a database, Amazon S3, etc. In this lab, we will look at how
+EFS can be used for persistent container storage.

-In this lab, several Apache web servers containers will share PHP code for a web directory hosted on EFS.
-The benefit is that a single filesystem can be shared across thousands of containers.
+In this lab, several Apache web servers containers will share PHP code on an EFS web directory.
+The benefit is that a single filesystem can be shared across potentially thousands of containers.
 The assets that represent a web application can be updated in a single place making the update available to all containers.
-This simplifies deploying code changes greatly.
+This can simplify deploying code changes.

 CloudFormation will deploy all of the components required for the lab.
 The Apache containers will run on several EC2 instances and will be fronted by an